mmacchioli/Time-Series-Forecasting-of-Nike-Stock-Prices/README.md

 ### Estimation Method

 Objective and Approach
 To estimate the fundamental price of Nike's stock, we initially identify the most predictive financial metrics.
-An Ordinary Least Squares (OLS) regression model is then employed, selecting Sells and EBITDA as primary predictors.
-These metrics were chosen for their significant roles in representing revenue and profitability, respectively.
+An Ordinary Least Squares (OLS) regression model is then employed, selecting Sales and EBITDA as primary predictors.
+These metrics were chosen for their significant roles in representing revenues and profitability, respectively.

 Statistical Significance and Model Efficacy
 The chosen variables are both statistically and economically significant, with the regression model explaining approximately 90% of the variance in Nike's stock price.
 This high degree of explanation underscores the robustness of the model in capturing key price drivers.